 If you want to get really wild with the script, you can provide lists/arrays of objects instead.
 In this example, we will pass the list of all shared mailboxes in the organization.
 Be careful though, as with great power comes great responsibility.
 While there are multiple checks performed on the validity and uniqueness of the parameter values, you might want to consider running the script in “test” mode using both the –WhatIf and –Verbose parameters in order to “see” what changes it will execute.

 .\Set_Folder_Permissions_recursive_BULK.ps1 -Mailbox (Get-Mailbox -RecipientTypeDetails SharedMailbox) -User delegate1,delegate2 -AccessRights Author -WhatIf -Verbose

 By default, the output of the script will be written to the console as well as to a CSV file in the working directory, so that you can easily review the changes that were made.
 If you use the –Quiet switch, only the CSV file will be generated.
 If you want to prevent the creation of the CSV file as well, comment line 196 of the script.
-Output will also be stored in the global variable $varFolderPermissions for reuse.
+The output will also be stored in the global variable $varFolderPermissions for reuse.
 Below is an example of what the output file will look like:

 As always, we’ve tried to follow best practices when it comes to executing cmdlets against a large number of objects.
 Invoke-Command is used where possible to minimize the amount of data returned and the script execution time.
 A simple form of throttling prevention is also used by adding artificial delay on line 152, feel free to edit it as needed.
 For a more robust solution, consider wrapping the whole script via the “Robust Cloud Command” method as detailed here.